Rari-Capital/rari-stable-pool-contracts/README.md

 # Rari Stable Pool: Smart Contracts & dApp

-Welcome to `rari-contracts`, the central repository for the Solidity source code behind the Rari Stable Pool's Ethereum-based smart contracts (with automated tests), our stablecoin fund's dApp (web client), and the documentation for it all.
-You can find out more about Rari at [www.rari.capital](https://rari.capital).
+Welcome to `rari-contracts`, the central repository for the Solidity source code behind the Rari Stable Pool's Ethereum-based smart contracts (with automated tests), web-based dApp, and documentation.

-## How the fund works
+## How it works

-Documentation on how the stablecoin fund works is available in `FUND.md`.
+The Rari Stable Pool is a decentralized and fully-audited stablecoin lending aggregator optimized for yield based on the Ethereum blockchain.
+A high-level overview of how the Rari Stable Pool works is available in [`CONCEPT.md`](CONCEPT.md).
+This information is also [available online](https://rari.capital/current.html).
+Find out more about Rari Capital at [rari.capital](https://rari.capital).

 ## Contract usage

-Documentation on common usage of the contracts is available in `USAGE.md`.
-Detailed API documentation for our smart contracts' public methods is available in `API.md`.
+Documentation on common usage of the contracts is available in [`USAGE.md`](USAGE.md).
+Detailed API documentation for our smart contracts' public methods is available in [`API.md`](API.md).
 Smart contract ABIs are available in the `abi` properties of the JSON files in the `build` folder.
+For easy implementation, see the Rari SDK.

 ## dApp usage

-Anyone can use our dApp for our live stablecoin fund right now at [app.rari.capital](https://app.rari.capital).
+Anyone can use the dApp for the Rari Stable Pool right now at [app.rari.capital](https://app.rari.capital).
 However, to be extra safe, you should download or clone this repository and use the web client (located in the `src` folder) locally simply by opening `src/index.html` in your web browser, but be mindful of updates!

 ## Installation (for development and deployment)